OneTrick475/Scrabble/README.md

   air (the word we have chosen)
   Score: 3
   Round 2.
-Available letters: x a i r o e z x e m
+Available letters: a d g a h h r b n c

 You can only use the letters available, and as many times as the letter is given(per round, meaning that you can use the same letter on the next round)
 You cannot use the same word in multiple rounds.
 The number of points is equal to the number of letters used